A. Philip Randolph: Religion

 Randolph avoided speaking publicly about his religious beliefs to avoid alienating his diverse constituencies.
 Though he is sometimes identified as an atheist, particularly by his detractors, Randolph identified with the African Methodist Episcopal Church he was raised in.
 He pioneered the use of prayer protests, which became a key tactic of the civil rights movement.
 In 1973, he signed the Humanist Manifesto II.

 Death

 Randolph died in his Manhattan apartment on May 16, 1979.
-For several years prior to his death, he had a heart condition and high blood pressure.
+For several years before his death, he had a heart condition and high blood pressure.
 He had no known living relatives, as his wife Lucille had died in 1963, before the March on Washington.